isteinbrecher/latex2ai/README.md

 LaTeX2AI is a plugin for Adobe Illustrator (MacOS and Windows) that enables the use of editable text labels typeset in LaTeX inside an Illustrator document.

+# License & How to cite

+LaTeX2AI is under the MIT license, see [./LICENSE](LICENSE).
+If you use LaTeX2AI to create figures for your work, please acknowledge it with a link to the GitHub repository.
+For example:

+-   Sketches in this work have been created using the Adobe Illustrator plug-in LaTeX2AI ([https://github.com/isteinbrecher/latex2ai](https://github.com/isteinbrecher/latex2ai)).

+Feel free to leave a :star: on [GitHub](https://github.com/isteinbrecher/latex2ai).
+You can also add your work to [Work that uses LaTeX2AI](#work-that-uses-latex2ai).

 # Installation

 ### Requirements